simplicateca/craft4-matrix-conditionals/README.md

 When debug is enabled, matching conditions and actions will be logged to the console.

-## Compatible Craft CMS Versions
+## Compatibility

-As of right now, this has been confirmed to work in the following versions of Craft CMS:
+This has been confirmed to work in the following versions of Craft CMS:

  - v4.2.7

+It's likely that it works in other versions as well, but as some of the fields require knowledge of the underlying HTML & form control structure, it's possible that core changes to that structure may effect some field types.

 More versions will be added to this list as they are tested.
 Please let me know if you have this working successfully on any versions not listed here.

 If a new version breaks anything, we will release an updated version of the code tagged to that specific release.

+This tool is also confirmed to function properly if you are using [MatrixMate](https://github.com/vaersaagod/matrixmate).
+However, while it is possible to hide all of the fields within a MatrixMate tab, the tab itself will remain.

 ## Roadmap